Utku-Mese/University-Info-System-For-Firat-University/README.md

 - Delete lessons, students, and instructors when needed.
 - API endpoints for programmatic access to university data.

+## MVC Architecture

+This project follows the MVC (Model-View-Controller) architectural pattern, which helps in organizing and managing the codebase effectively.
+By adhering to the MVC architecture, the project achieves a clear separation of concerns, making it easier to manage and extend in the future.
+The Model, View, and Controller components collaborate harmoniously to provide a robust and maintainable system for managing university information.

 ## Getting Started

 ### Prerequisites